 Barring special closures, the park is open 24-hours a day, so you can come up here and leave any time you want.

 Since there is less atmosphere up here, combined with being above turbulent atmospheric conditions, and virtually zero light pollution, the summit area of Haleakala also ranks among the very best sites in the world for viewing the night sky.
 Astronomers can expect to see objects up to 7th magnitude.
 If you don’t know what that means, magnitude is a measurement of brightness.
 The higher the number, the dimmer the object.
-Remember the bag of tools the space station astronaut accidentally let go of last year?
+Remember the bag of tools the space station astronaut accidentally let go of a few years ago?
 That bag of tools shines in the night sky at 7th magnitude.
-It is so dark up here that if you know where to look, you can literally see a backpack sized bag of tools from Haleakala as it orbits Earth 174 miles above!
+It is so dark up here that if you know where to look, you can literally see a backpack sized bag of tools from Haleakala lit up by the sun as it orbits Earth 174 miles above!

 Flora & Fauna